41 Threads found on edaboard.com: Metal Pitch

 line 2 line (...)

-it is not directly related to the thiknes of the metal
+Is it related to thickness of metal ???

 The ITRS value accounts not only for a single area-to-area cap/length but for a full-around-the-wire cap/length value, this means Ctot/length = Cup/down + Cleft/right + Cfringe,corners -- and thus states a worst-worst case.